 Data on incentives come from the IncentiveFlow database, developed by Wavteq (a spinoff of Financial Times).
 The IncentiveFlow database attempts to collect a comprehensive set of project-level incentive deals, alongside detailed information on the deals (amount, tax vs. nontax, jobs/capital expenditure promised by the recipient, et cetera), from a variety of sources (local media, industry periodicals, economic development magazines, etc).
 Usefully, the database also reports the date (month and year) that the project was announced and the municipality that granted the incentive.
 While the IncentiveFlow data likely does not include the entire universe of U.S. incentive deals, it is the highest-quality source of data on U.S. incentives that is not reliant on voluntary reporting by local governments themselves.
-This consistent data collection is ideal for our diff-in-diff strategy, allowing us to compare incentives use pre and post GASB77.
 In the conclusion we discuss possible limitation of this data and its implications for this project.
 We have access to IncentiveFlow data for the calendar years 2015 and 2016.